 Kizimkazi Miza wa Miza cave

 There is a story told about this cave: A local chief had two women, an old one and a young one.
-He also owned a cave with a well, where it was forbidden to call someone by the name.
+He also owned a cave with a well, where it was forbidden to call someone by name.
 His two wives went to the cave to fetch water.
 The older wife (apparently not happy about the younger wife) got her water first and hurried out of the cave.
 When she was outside, she called the younger wife, Miza, loudly by her name: “Miza come out quickly!”.
 Poor Miza turned immediately into stone, the stone can still be seen in the cave today.
 After this the cave was called Miza Wa Miza.

-Now you are crossing over to the eastcoast of Zanzibar.
-Just stay on the tar road leading out of Kizimkazi.
-You will drive through Makunduchi.
+Now you are crossing over to the east coast of Zanzibar.
+At the traffic circle take the 2nd exit and head for Makunduchi.
 The town comprises two distinct settlements, about 2 km from each other, “Old Makunduchi” and “New Makunduchi”.
-Old Makunduchi is a small fishermen’s village, while New Makunduchi has some modern buildings, shops, as well as some block of flats that were built in the 1970s with the aid of East German funds and engineers.
+Old Makunduchi is a small fishermen’s village, while New Makunduchi has some modern buildings, small shops as well as blocks of flats that were built in the 1970s with the aid of East German funds and engineers.

 Makunduchi is mostly known for the Mwaka Kogwa or Mwaka Koga celebrations (“show of the year” – see photo below) of Shirazi heritage, that take place in July/August to celebrate the (Persian) New Year – in 2019 it happens on 18 July.
-In Mwaka Kogwa, a ritual battle is fought, at the end of which a hut is burned.
+In Mwaka Kogwa, a ritual battle is fought, at the end of which a hut structure is burned.
 Then, predictions are made for the new year, based on the direction taken by the smoke of the burning hut.
 Tours are organised to visit the festival and to explain and point out the customs.